AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 ![Alt text](Pasted image 20240203231044.png)

-Opening testexe.exe and running in **Run to user code** , we can see a lof of assembly code, similar to Ghidra.
+Opening testexe.exe and running in **Run to user code** , we can see a lof of assembler code, similar to Ghidra.

 ![Alt text](Pasted image 20240203231120.png)